HyungminAn/d3/README.md

   - 70 -> v100
   - 80 -> a100
   - 86 -> 3090ti, a5000
-- If there is a GPU on the node you are compiling, CMake will find it, so setting CMAKE_CUDA_ARCHITECTURES is unnecessary (maybe).
-- If there is no GPU in the node compiling, CMake can cause errors.
+- If there is no GPU on the node you are compling, CMake can cause errors. (maybe)

 ## To do
 - Implement without Unified Memory.